A few minutes spent planning now and a little intentional saving and spending throughout the year will yield significant results come December.

 So think about it, how would a Christmas without over-spending or any debt feel come next January?
 Pretty awesome right?

 Here are six things you can do NOW to have a debt-free (and supremely awesome) Christmas this year:

-1. Figure out what type of Christmas you want to experience this year.
+1. Figure out what type of Christmas you want to experience.

 What lessons do you want to teach?
 What activities and events will support those lessons?
 How many gifts do you want to give?

 This will help you make every other decision as you prepare for the season — both how you budget your money and how you spend your time.

 2. Set a solid Christmas budget.

 This is by far the most important thing you can do to keep your spending under control.
 Figure out NOW how much money you want to or are able to spend on Christmas and commit to not going over budget.